 - Campoamor-Carolinas-Altozano: Affordable options are available, with renovation-required apartments starting at €50,000, attracting investors interested in property development.

-The rental market in Alicante is robust, driven by high demand:
+The rental market in Alicante runs hot, driven by demand that outpaces much of coastal Spain.

 - City Centre (Centro): Apartments can command daily rental rates between €100 and €150, particularly in prime locations, making short-term rentals lucrative.